auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

 ---
 title: Step-up Authentication for Web Apps
-description: Describes how to check if a user has logged in your web app with Multi-factor Authentication by examining their ID Token
+description: Learn how to check if a user has logged in your web app with Multi-factor Authentication by examining their ID Token.
 topics:
   - mfa
   - step-up-authentication
   - web-apps
-toc: true
 contentType:
   - how-to
   - concept